Cerberus-Agency/midsouthcoatings/pages/difference/pros.md

 # MIDSOUTH COATINGS’ 10-STEP PROCESS DELIVERS A GREAT RESULT.
 EVERY TIME.

-Only MidSouth Coatings offers the next-gen [COOLWALL&reg; system](/difference), the most advanced exterior home coating on the market today.
+Only MidSouth Coatings offers the next-gen [COOLWALL<sup>&reg;</sup> system](/difference), the most advanced exterior home coating on the market today.
 Our 10-step process ensures that your residential or commercial exterior application will be completed proficiently and on-time.
 Nobody beats our [lifetime guarantee](/difference/guarantee), and nobody pays as much attention to the details as MidSouth Coatings.
 Trust us to provide a professional application and eliminate the high cost and hassle of repeatedly painting your home, forever.
 </div>
 <div class="right"></div>
 </div>